- 5.1–5.5 in

 Partial migrant.
 Pine Warblers from the northern U.S. and Canada migrate to wintering grounds in the southeastern U.S. Individuals that breed in the Southeast typically stay there year-round.

 The only warbler that regularly eats seeds, the Pine Warbler will eat millet, cracked corn, sunflower seed, peanuts, and suet from elevated feeders in winter.
 It may also eat fruits from bushes and vines, like bayberry, flowering dogwood, grape, sumac, persimmon, and Virginia creeper.
+Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Find This Bird